bormaxi8080/osint-timeline/DRAFT.md

 Dexter is an autonomous financial research agent that thinks, plans, and learns as it works.
 It performs analysis using task planning, self-reflection, and real-time market data.
 Think Claude Code, but built specifically for financial research: https://github.com/virattt/dexter

 Osinton is an open-source OSINT (Open Source Intelligence) tool designed to perform structured investigations on individuals using publicly available information: https://github.com/elvonferen/Osinton

+Archivarix.
+Wayback Machine downloader that restores fully functional copies of archived websites from the Internet Archive (other sources) with CMS-like features.
+Lets you rebuild sites with optimized HTML, cleaned trackers, and internal link normalization, ideal for OSINT, evidence preservation, or site recovery: https://archivarix.com/en/

 SaveAny Bot.
 Save Any Telegram File to Anywhere (Alist, Disk, Webdav, S3...).
 Support restrict saving content and files beyond telegram: https://github.com/krau/SaveAny-Bot/